 When I told my Spanish professor I was moving to Logroño, and not a big city, she told me that Logroño no tiene la marcha (which means the vibrancy, active life) like Madrid and Barcelona.
 She was right!
 Living in a small town or village means less bars and clubs.
 There were many that I liked, but in a village with only a few options, going out can become repetitive.
 Of course, this means you can find other things to do too, such as movie nights with your roommates or karaoke nights.

 Just as language immersion was the biggest pro, this is the biggest con.
 Villages can be cheap and fabulous, but far from a big airport.
 It limits how early or late you can book your flights, because you need to factor in transportation availability to get back to your village.
-This doesn’t make travel impossible, just a bit longer for your travel days.
+This doesn’t make travel impossible, just a bit longer for your travel days if you are living in a village abroad.
 I was still able to travel once-a-month outside of Spain, which is more than enough because you still want to immerse yourself in the culture you’re living in.

 OVERALL QUESTION TO ASK YOURSELF WHEN DECIDING: